simondoebele/bindr/README.md

 Down below we will list key features that have been implemented.

-- Navigation bar which can be found in navBarView.js.
+- Navigation bar which can be found in found in almost every view.
 This is rendered at the bottom to allow the user to keep track of their position.
 - Details about a book which can be found in bookDetailsView.js.
 By clicking a book in the list of books, or clicking a cover when swiping, the user can view more details.
 - Authentication.
 A user can now log in and register themselves which persists in the Firebase.
 Information stored is what books have already been seen, swiped and liked.
 - Error messages.
 If a user tries to login with wrong credentials they will be advised so has happened.